MathieuDuboy/websocket_immo/README.md

 - / now: to retrieve the instantaneous values of the current index of a city every second.
 - / day: to retrieve the instantaneous values of the current index of a city every second + all values of the day since 00: 00: 01 + 00: 00
 - / today: to retrieve all the values of the day since 00: 00: 01 + 00: 00
+- / last24 : to retrieve the last 24h values
 - / year: to retrieve the opening + closing index of all the last days elapsed.

 ## Installation: